-This video provides an introduction to the Minimum Standards and explains how people and organisations supporting displaced populations can use the Minimum Standards to improve the quality of the assistance they provide.
+This self-paced module provides an Introduction to the Minimum Standards and explains how people and organisations supporting displaced populations can use the Minimum Standards to improve the quality of the assistance they provide.

-- Describe what the Minimum Standards are and how they are informed by the Humanitarian Charter and humanitarian principles,
+- Describe what the Minimum Standards for Camp Management are and how they are informed by the Humanitarian Charter and humanitarian principles,

 - Describe key concepts in displacement site management,

-- Explain how the Minimum Standards can be used by people responding to humanitarian crises to improve the quality of the assistance and protection provided.
+- Explain how the Minimum Standards for Camp Management can be used by people responding to the Ukraine humanitarian crises to improve the quality of the assistance and protection provided.

-This video is aimed at anyone who is working or volunteering with displaced people and would like to improve their understanding of the minimum standards for displacement sites.
+This module is aimed at anyone who is working or volunteering with displaced people and would like to improve their understanding of the minimum standards for displacement sites.

-30 minutes’ duration video you can watch at your own pace
+45 minutes’ duration online module that you can complete at your own pace.

 How to join?